Noaaan/MythicMetals/PATCHNOTES.md

 - Added a Sponge Nuke Core
 - Added a new config option for disabling an Easter Egg with Carmot Staffs
 - Added anvils to the `c:anvils` item tag.
 Thanks to N0aW for suggesting this.
+- Added a debug command for placing all block sets, `/mythicmetals place-all-blocks`

 ### Balancing Changes